-- 8. Talk to your professors.
-You are not in high school anymore.
-Faculty have office hours for a reason.
-Truth is, your college faculty are there to help you.
+8. Talk to your professors.
+You're not in high school anymore.
+Teachers have office hours for a reason.
+Truth is, your college faculty, lecturers and TAs are all there to help you.
 Take advantage of office hours and get to know your professors.
 By meeting you in their offices, professors will get to know you and recognize your motivation.
-This type of connection can lead to good rapport, better understanding of the material and other opportunities. - TIP: Talking to your professors outside of class is a great way to make a connection and stand out from the pack. - 9.
-Maintain healthy habits.
+This type of connection can lead to good rapport, better understanding of the material and other opportunities.

+TIP: Talking to your professors outside of class is a great way to make a connection and stand out from the pack.

+9. Maintain healthy habits.
 Right now you're thinking "healthy?!?
 Whatever.
 Pass the pizza!"
-College is stressful at times; so, while it is important to have fun, it is also important to be kind to your body, which means regular diet, exercise and sleep.
+College is stressful at times so, while it is important to have fun, it is also important to be kind to your body, which means regular diet, exercise and sleep.
 Sleep deprivation leads to inefficient work, fatigue and, over long periods, can translate into unstable moods.

-Trying to make up for late nights with daytime naps it also not an effective way to regularly "catch-up" on sleep.
-In addition, because memories are consolidated during sleep, all-nighters are not effective ways to prepare for exams.
+And because memories are consolidated during sleep, all-nighters are not effective ways to prepare for exams.
 A balanced sleeping schedule, along with steady diet and exercise, will help your brain focus and give you energy.